-If a time is entered for TIME TO STANDBY and/or STANDBY TIME, the Standby is added to each run.
-If the Standby is finished, the parameters which are defined in IDLE STATE are executed.
+If a time is entered for TIME TO STANDBY and/or STANDBY TIME, the standby is added to each run.
+If standby is finished, the parameters which are defined in IDLE STATE are executed.

 STANDBY FLOW [ml/min]: Enter the desired standby flow for your pump.
-For a gradient system the Standby will always run with the settings of the Initial line of the pump program.
+For a gradient system the standby will always run with the settings of the initial line of the pump program.

 TIME TO STANDBY [min]: Enter the after run time for changing your pump delivery to the set standby flow.
-Changing the parameters at the end of a run until a defined point of time (Time to Standby) is executed as a linear gradient (flow and gradient composition).
+Changing the parameters at the end of a run until a defined point of time (time to standby) is executed as a linear gradient (flow and gradient composition).